theogwo/HeadTTS/README.md

 # Appendix C: Latency

-In-browser TTS on WebGPU is 3x times faster than real-time and approximately 10x faster than WASM.
+In-browser TTS on WebGPU is 3x faster than real-time and approximately 10x faster than WASM.
 CPU inference on a Node.js server performs surprisingly well, but increasing the thread pool size worsens performance, so we need to wait for WebGPU support.